 So, my version of Moon Milk is a little different.
 Yes, it still includes anti-inflammatory ingredients like turmeric and ginger and antioxidant-rich cinnamon, but it’s a little simpler than the common Moon Milk you’ll find on Instagram and I think that compliments the whole idea of a sleep ritual; simple, wholesome and mindful.

 - 1 cups plant-based milk

 - 1/4 teaspoon ginger ground

 - 3/4 tablespoons maple syrup

 - Heat your plant-based milk of choice either in a microwave for 30 seconds at a time until it’s a comfortable temperature, or on the stovetop over low heat.

-- Boil the kettle and into a small jug, add all of the remaining ingredients.
-Slowly pour the boiling water into the jug and whisk to combine.
+- Boil the kettle.
+Into your mug, add the remaining ingredients and pour about 2 tablespoons of boiling water into your mug and whisk to combine.

-- Separate the warm plant-based milk into two mugs and gently pour half of the spiced hot water into each one, continue to stir as you enjoy this relaxing, tasty drink.
+- Pour the warm plant-based milk into your mug and continue to stir as you enjoy this relaxing, tasty drink.